meganenglert/CISC275/index.md

     - Custom user tag system for filtering tasks
     - Time field for each task that can be used for filtering or viewing the estimated time needed to complete all tasks in a tag

+In its current state, [the main WhatNow page](https://meganenglert.github.io/WhatNow/) has the following:
+- Embedded audio!
+    - WARNING: It autoplays.
+At least it theoretically should.
+    - It's from my favorite game ever, Rhythm Heaven Fever for Wii.
+- Form structure with several input fields
+    - Currently not actually connected to anything
+- Stylesheet is in progress!
+    - I was literally learning CSS as I was going here, so I was mostly messing around with different tags to attempt to make something decent looking.
+    - There are still a few things I'm trying to figure out, like getting the label for my embedded audio to be nicely aligned.
+- Buttons link to my Portfolio and back to my Bus Ride Changelog of Chaos.
+    - I have made almost all of my progress on this HTML file on a 5 hour round trip bus ride to and from Selbyville, DE.
+I did not have internet and then obviously could not make commits.
+So instead, I made the [Bus Ride Changelog](https://meganenglert.github.io/WhatNow/changelog) to document my progress.

 ## Big important note for Milestone 2 (please read me)
 NOTE: The UD School of Music is taking a required trip for all of its ensembles today, 9/16.
 We will be gone from 10am until roughly midnight.
 I plan to work on the bus but I may not have internet access to push.
 I will keep a running list of pseudo commit messages on the page.
 As soon as we get home, I will be pushing these changes, but it may be a bit after midnight.
 Please still consider these changes to be a part of this week's milestone.